Will Smith Player Props: Dodgers vs. Padres

-The Los Angeles Dodgers and Will Smith, who went 0-for-4 last time in action, battle Yu Darvish and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+The Los Angeles Dodgers and Will Smith, who went 1-for-3 last time out, take on Blake Snell and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Phillies.
+In his most recent game he had a one-hit performance (1-for-3) against the Padres.

 Will Smith Game Info & Props vs. the Padres